- https://noahinfra.in/notarization-in-india-process-fees-and-importance/

 | Cost | Relatively low fee, governed by the Notaries Act. | High cost due to stamp duty and registration fees (proportional to property value). |

-Types of Contracts That Require Notarization
+Types of Contracts That Require Notarisation

-- Affidavits and sworn statements: Any declaration made under oath, such as statements of fact, affidavit certificates for court use, or declarations of identity, legally mandates notarization to confirm the identity of the person making the sworn statement.
+- Affidavits and sworn statements: Any declaration made under oath, such as statements of fact, affidavit certificates for court use, or declarations of identity, legally mandates notarisation to confirm the identity of the person making the sworn statement.

 How to Get a Contract Notarised?